pboehm/ddns/README.md

 Setting up `ddns` was kind of a hassle in the legacy version, because there are multiple components that have to work together:

-* `ddns` that runs the frontend and provides and provides an API compatible with the [Remote Backend](https://doc.powerdns.com/md/authoritative/backend-remote/)
+* `ddns` that runs the frontend and provides an API compatible with the [Remote Backend](https://doc.powerdns.com/md/authoritative/backend-remote/)
 * Redis as storage backend for `ddns`
 * PowerDNS as DNS server, which uses the `ddns` backend API on Port `8053`
 * A web server that makes the `ddns` frontend accessible to the Internet through HTTPS

-The setup is now automated using [docker-compose](https://docs.docker.com/compose/) and only some customization has to be made in a `docker-compose.override.yml` file.
+The setup is now automated using [docker-compose](https://docs.docker.com/compose/) and only some customization has to be made in a `docker-compose.override.yml` file
+(a [sample](./docker/docker-compose.override.yml.sample) is available here).

 #### Configuring the Setup